United States

 local SEO retainer / month

-competitive national / month
+national + franchise SEO / month

-AI agent builds ($5,700+ one-off).
+AI agent builds ($5,700$22,800 one-off).
 Scoped individually.
+Single agent at $5,700 (one channel, one workflow).
+Multi-workflow at $11,400 (two channels, 2–3 workflows).
+Enterprise at $22,800 (multi-channel, dispatch logic, custom integrations).
 Most common US builds: healthcare appointment booking, home services dispatch, e-commerce support, B2B SaaS qualification.

 Why month-to-month matters for US clients